How to check if an Android phone is unlocked

 Wondering how to check if your Android phone is unlocked before switching carriers or traveling abroad?
 An unlocked Android phone lets you use SIM cards and eSIMs from different providers, giving you more freedom and often better deals on mobile data.
 In this guide, we’ll show you exactly how to tell if your Android phone is unlocked, what it means if it’s carrier-locked, and the easiest ways to confirm your device’s status in just a few minutes.

-How to check if your Android phone is unlocked
+- How to check if an Android phone is unlocked: 4 methods

 What does it mean when an Android phone is carrier-locked?